sylefeb/Silice/learn-silice/Documentation.md

 There are two other versions of the binding operators:

--   `<::` binds right to left, using value *at latest clock rising edge*,
+-   `<::` binds right to left, introducing a one cycle latency in the input value change,

--   `<::>` binds an IO group, using value *at latest clock rising edge for    inputs*.
+-   `<::>` binds an IO group, introducing a one cycle latency in the inputs value change.

+> The `<::` operators are *very important*: they allow to relax timing constraints (reach higher frequencies), by accepting a one cycle latency.
+As a general rule, using delayed operators (indicated by `::`) is recommended whenever possible.

-Normally, the bound inputs are tracking the value of the bound VIO as changed during the current clock cycle.
+Normally, the bound inputs are tracking the value of the bound VIO as it is changed during the current clock cycle.
 Therefore, the tracking unit/module immediately gets new values (in other words, there is a direct connection).
 This, however, produces deeper circuits and can reduce the max frequency of a design.
-These operators allow to bind the value as it was at the cycle start (positive clock edge).
-This introduces a one cycle latency before the unit/module sees the change, but makes the resulting circuit less deep.
+The delayed operators (indicated by `::`) allow to bind the value with a one cycle latency, placing a register (flip-flop) in between.
+This makes the resulting circuit less deep.
 See also the [notes on algorithms calls, bindings and timings](AlgoInOuts.md).

 > **Note:** when a VIO is bound both to an instanced unit input and an instanced unit output (making a direct connection between two instantiated units), then using `<::` or `<:` will result in the same behavior, which is controlled by the use of `output` or `output!` on the algorithm driving the output.
 Silice will issue a warning if using `<::` in that case.